 Trump Executive Order Eases Firing of Probationary Federal Workers

-- President Trump issued an executive order aimed at making it easier to fire probationary federal workers on Thursday, April 25, 2025.
+- President Trump signed an executive order making it easier to fire federal employees in probationary periods.

-- The order requires agencies to certify that a probationary employee's continued employment is in the public interest before granting tenure.
+- The executive order mandates that agencies certify an employee's continued service is in the public interest before granting tenure.

 Trump overhauls probationary employee tenure process after federal workforce layoffs - Washington Examiner